 Vicinity of Illeginni Islet: This species is not known to occur in the vicinity of Illeginni Islet.
-Sei whales have not been observed in the deep ocean waters of the RMI, but given their presence in the central and western Pacific, they are potentially present here (Reeves et al. 1999; Miller 2007).
+Sei whales have not been observed in the deep ocean waters of the RMI but given their presence in the central and western Pacific, they are potentially present here (Reeves et al. 1999; Miller 2007).
 There is no available information on the abundance of sei whales in the RMI.

-4.1.3 Bryde's whale (Balaenoptera edeni)
+4.1.3 Bryde's Whale (Balaenoptera edeni)

 Species Description.
 This species is protected under the MMPA and is not listed under the ESA.
-Bryde's whales are a type of baleen whale, which primarily feeds on schooling fish and are lunge feeders.
-The Bryde's whale does not have a well-defined breeding season in most areas, with some breeding occurring throughout the year.
-While no data on hearing ability for this species are available, Ketten (1997) hypothesized that mysticetes have acute hearing at frequencies below the normal limit of human hearing.
-In terms of functional hearing capability, Bryde's whales are low-frequency cetaceans, which have functional hearing ranging from 7 Hz to 22 kHz (Southall et al. 2007).
+In the North Pacific, Bryde's whales have mean lengths at sexual maturity of 13 m (43 ft) for males and 13.5 m (44 ft) for females and weigh around 15 to 17 metric tons (33,000 to 37,500 lb; Kato 2002).
+Bryde's whales are a type of baleen whale, which primarily feed on schooling fish as well as krill and other pelagic crustaceans by lunge feeding (Bannister 2002).
+The Bryde's whale does not have a well-defined breeding season.
+Inshore stocks may breed throughout the year while pelagic whales are thought to breed principally in autumn (Kato 2002).
+Bryde's whales are low-frequency cetaceans, which have functional hearing ranging from 7 Hz to 22 kHz (Southall et al. 2007).

 Distribution.
-Bryde's whales have a cosmopolitan distribution and are found in tropical and warm temperate oceans from 40° south to 40° north (NMFS 2015d).
-Bryde's whales inhabiting US waters have been divided into three management stocks: the eastern tropical Pacific stock, the Hawaiian stock, and the northern Gulf of Mexico stock (NMFS 2015d).
-Some populations of Bryde's whales migrate seasonally while other populations are residents (NMFS 2015d).
+Bryde's whales have a cosmopolitan distribution and are found in tropical and warm temperate oceans from 40° S to 40° N year-round (Kato 2002).
+Bryde's whales inhabiting US waters have been divided into three management stocks: the eastern tropical Pacific stock, the Hawaiian stock, and the northern Gulf of Mexico stock (Carretta et al. 2016).
+Some populations of Bryde's whales migrate seasonally while other populations are residents (NOAA 2018a).
 For those populations that migrate, long migrations are not typical, only limited shifts in distribution toward and away from the equator, in winter and summer, have been observed (Best 1996).
 Bryde's whales spend most of their time at or near the surface (Alves et al. 2010).
-Bryde's whales might dive for as long as 20 minutes and to depths of 300 m (985 ft; Kato and Perrin 2009).
-They are sometimes seen very close to shore and even inside enclosed bays (Baker and Madon 2007; Best et al. 1984).
+During deeper dives, Bryde's whales might dive for as long as 10 minutes and to depths of 180 m (590 ft; Alves et al. 2010).
+They are sometimes seen very close to shore and even inside enclosed bays (Best 1996).

 Threats.
 Bryde's whales are susceptible to the same potential threats that are generally applicable to all cetacean species known to occur in the Action Area.
+Bryde's whales may be particularly affected by vessel strikes, low-frequency underwater noise, and whaling (NOAA 2018a).
 There are no known threats in the Action Area that are specific to only Bryde's whales.

 Broad Ocean Area: Bryde's whales are known to occur within the Hawaiian Islands and adjacent high seas waters.
 A 2010 shipboard line-transect survey of the Hawaiian Islands EEZ resulted in an estimate of 798 (CV = 0.28) Bryde's whales (Carretta et al. 2014).
-Bryde's whales may have been detected on surveys conducted between the Hawaiian Islands and Guam via Wake Island (PISFC 2010a; PISFC 2010b).
-One sei or Bryde's whale was sighted on a January/February 2010 cruise (PISFC 2010a) and one sei or Bryde's whale was sighted on the April/May 2010 cruise (PISFC 2010b).
+No current estimate of abundance for the eastern tropical Pacific stock of Bryde's whales is available (Carretta et al. 2016).
+Bryde's whales may have been detected on surveys conducted between the Hawaiian Islands and Guam via Wake Island (PIFSC 2010a, PIFSC 2010b).
+One sei or Bryde's whale was sighted on a January/February 2010 cruise (PIFSC 2010a) and one sei or Bryde's whale was sighted on the April/May 2010 cruise (PIFSC 2010b).